It's a type of eye operation. A doctor removes the vitreous, a jelly-like fluid inside your eye, and replaces it with a saline solution.

 What’s Recovery Like?

 The doctor will give you antibiotic drops to help prevent an infection in your eye.
 If your eye feels sore, you can take over-the-counter pain relievers.
 Your doctor will want to check your eye after the surgery.
-This follow up might happen as soon as the day after the procedure, and you will be closely followed the next couple weeks.
+This follow-up might happen as soon as the day after the procedure, and you will be closely followed the next couple weeks.

 What Are the Risks?